How to Build Word Cloud in Python?

 Political Agenda of Candidates

 Often the candidates of elections keep a checklist of agenda to talk about during the campaigns.
-Thus, the candidate’s support team would analyze the candidate’s speech and create a Word Cloud to select words for the next speech to keep a balance of agenda checklist.
+Thus, the candidate’s support team would analyze the candidate’s speech and create a Python Word Cloud to select words for the next speech to keep a balance of agenda checklist.
 Analysts often create a Word Cloud of candidate’s speeches from different parties to analyze and produce results to let people know which candidate is focusing on what areas of improvisation.
 For example, in the 2021 U.S. Elections, the word Clouds of both the Republican Party and Democratic Party candidate speeches were readily available by analysts to let people decide.

 Also Read: The Role of AI in Political Campaigns: Revolutionizing the Game